filip-koselski/quantum-internship-task1-2/README.md

+# Quantum Internship Data Science
+# Task 1 - What is FOR loop?
-# Quantum Internship - Task 1 and Task 2
+# Task 2 - Counting islands

 * ```task1.py``` file contains program that calculates the sum in range 1 and N, having positive integer number N as an input.